Who I supervise

 • your typical caseload and setting

 You do not need to have everything neatly formulated before getting in touch.
-A brief sense of where you are in your work and what you want supervision to support is enough.
+A brief sense of where you are in your work and what you would like supervision to support is enough.